jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 {% import 'post-macros.html' as macros %}

-Modern ASIC design differs to conventional software engineering in several important aspects that require a somewhat different approach to project
+Modern ASIC design differs to conventional software engineering in two fundamental aspects that require a somewhat different approach to project
 development:

-- **Tape out**.
-When a design is released for manufacture (known in the industry as a *tape out*), there are typically high non-recoverable expenses associated with setting up the processes and a long lead time in receiving a (hopefully) working device.
-There are two implications of this situation:
-    (1) chip tape outs precludes incremental releases, for example to fix trivial bugs, and therefore means that the confidence in the correct functionality of the design must be very high;
-    (2) post tape out, the design source code is effectively frozen forever more for the purposes of debug and analysis.
+- **Transformations and representations**.
+The creation of an ASIC design from a source-level representation through to a final GDSII description of the layout involves many stages of incremental transformations of the circuit and layout, and then incremental assembly of components into various subsystems before finally the entire chip.
+At various stages through this process, checks are performed on the design typically using simplified representations to reduce complexity and make run times practical.

 - **Tooling**.
 Compared to software tooling, standard ASIC design tooling (known in the industry as *electronic design automation*) :